ccjmne/blog/content/posts/javascript-generator-function.md

   ```

 There is still some more brought by `ES6` with regards to integration with
-`iterable`s, as well as a *lot* more general goodness that came with it, but
+`iterable`s, as well as a *lot* more general, unrelated goodness that came with
-I should bring this article back on topic: how about the practical use of
+it, but I should bring this article back on topic and to an end: how about the
-generator functions in the wild?
+practical use of generator functions in the wild?

 ## A practical example